iotaledger/wallet.rs/documentation/docs/libraries/java/examples.md

 Examples are all collected in a sample project.
 By default, it runs a node info example, but there are more.

-You can run the example as:
+You can run the example with Gradle or Maven using the following commands:

 Gradle: `./gradlew examples:java-app:test --info`

 Maven: `cd examples/java-app && mvn test`

-## Backup and Restore Example
+## Backup and Restore

 1. Create an account manager and set a password: